 We believe in the value of active feedback, which is why students receive immediate, rich feedback.
 In addition to feedback on the validity of a specific answer, students will also be provided with an explanation that includes the complete solution, as well as the steps that reached that destination.
 There are a wide variety of questions - all of which are auto-graded, giving students a sense of their understanding of the material right after they are introduced to it and as they attempt more complex and more challenging problems.

 Lowering the Barrier to Entry

-CS: Introduction in C++ reflects the need for computer science education to meet students where they are.
+Codio’s Introduction to C++ content reflects the need for computer science education to meet students where they are.
 Like any specialized community, computer science has its own jargon.
 The formal teaching of computer science should not burden students with the assumption that they are fluent in this special language.